freiksenet/reititin/README.md

 ### Router.add(name, route, callback)

 Add a new route with given `name`, `route` and `callback`.
 Returns router itself for chaining.
 It will override existing routes if there is one with both name *or* route definition.

 ### Router.remove(name)

 Removes a route, `name` is either a route name or route definition.
 Removes matching both by name and route definition.

 ## Hooking up the real life - HashRouter

 `Reititin.HashRouter` is a wrapper around `Reititin.Router` that uses document.location.hash urls.
-It has same interfarce as normal router, but there are 3 extra methods in HashRouter.
+It has same interface as normal router, but there are 3 extra methods in HashRouter.

 ### HashRouter.start()

 Binds `window.onhashchange` event, will try to route when hash changes.
 Also tries to route with current url, if there is no url after hash, then '/' is assumed.

 ### HashRouter.stop()